 Potential Damages Available in Truck Accident Cases in South Carolina

 The losses sustained by truck accident victims can be significant.
 Fortunately, South Carolina law allows victims to seek a wide range of economic and non-economic damages.
 Meant to compensate a victim for quantifiable losses, common economic damages include:

 - Loss of income

 Non-economic damages are intended to compensate victims for intangible losses, such as pain and suffering, mental anguish, scarring or disfigurement, and loss of enjoyment of life.

 In cases where the defendant's conduct was particularly egregious, the plaintiff may also be awarded punitive damages, which serve as a punishment to the defendant and a deterrent to similar behavior.

 Hurt in a Truck Accident?
 Our Lawyers Can Help

 If you were injured in a truck accident you didn't cause, you may be entitled to compensation from the at-fault party.
 Our seasoned South Carolina personal injury attorneys can help you understand your rights and explore your options for compensation.
 Hurry, as the time to act is limited; South Carolina law gives truck accident victims just three years to file their lawsuit in the state's civil court system.
 This time can pass quickly—especially if you're busy dealing with accident-related medical issues.
-Contact the Law Offices of Shane Smith today to request a free initial case analysis, and we'll be in touch within 24 hours to schedule an appointment for your complimentary consultation.
+Contact Shane Smith Law today to request a free initial case analysis, and we'll be in touch within 24 hours to schedule an appointment for your complimentary consultation.